 What is the safest way for a cat to travel in a car?

-“Cats should never travel loose in the car," explains Jaime.
+“Cats should never travel loose in the car," explains Bast.
 "Unrestrained cats may distract the driver, impede driving, and risk severe injury, escape, or death in an accident."
 For car travel, keep your cat in a secure carrier on the floor behind the driver's seat.
-This location provides better security and stability during a sudden stop, turn or collision, she says.
+This location provides better security and stability during a sudden stop, turn, or collision, she says.
 “Carriers placed on the backseat may be tossed about on the ride or fall off the seat, distressing and potentially injuring the cat.”

-Why Trust The Spruce Pets?
+Why Trust The Spruce Pets

-This piece was written by Lorraine Wilde who has had at least two cat companions in her home for the past 35 years including some special needs kitties.
+A previous version was written by Lorraine Wilde who has had at least two cat companions in her home for the past 35 years including some special needs kitties.